Hayden Island Cat Count

 - Birding skills: No experience required but you must have good attention to detail and be able to locate cats visually and by ear.

 - Equipment: At least one person per team should bring a pair of binoculars (Audubon can provide binoculars if necessary).
-A clipboard, dataforms, maps, and pens are provided.
+One person on each survey team must be willing to download the Talea Cat Count App on their smartphone (only compatible with Android phones).

 - Field conditions: Must be able to walk up to 2 miles on level, paved surfaces.